Types of school Ofsted inspects

 We inspect a local authority’s school improvement arrangements to see how well it carries out its legal duty to promote high educational standards and fulfilment of potential of all children and young people in the local area.
 We publish the report on this website on the local authority’s page.

-Dependent on where you live, primary schools are for children aged from three, four or five, until the age of 11 but some schools also look after babies and children under three.
+Dependent on where you live, primary schools are for children aged from three, four or five, until the age of 11 but some schools also have privately funded provision on site to look after babies and children under three.
 Some primary schools are just infant schools, some are junior schools and some are for both.
 Some might even have boarding pupils.

 - Pupil referral unit